Understanding Blue Iris Camera Software

 Steps to Set and Optimize Camera Presets

 Optimizing your Blue Iris camera settings involves several key steps to ensure your security system is efficient and reliable.
 If you are new to iris software, understanding how to set proper camera positions (presets) can significantly enhance your monitoring capabilities.
+To start, ensure you have the necessary components, such as Reolink cameras or any compatible model, properly configured with your iris blue interface.
+Here’s a straightforward approach:- Add Camera: Before setting presets, make sure your camera is added to the system.
+Use the "add camera" feature and input the correct username and password.
+If you’re integrating Reolink cameras, you might need to adjust RTSP settings accordingly.

 - Access live view: Navigate to the live view section in the iris software to observe real-time footage from your cameras.
 This view allows you to decide the optimal angles and positions for your presets.